shanghaijo/CarND-Capstone/model_training/README.md

     ```cmd
     pip install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI
     ```
-1. Download [protoc](https://github.com/google/protobuf/releases/) and add its location to your PATH
+1. Download [protoc](https://github.com/google/protobuf/releases/), place it in a directory of your choice, and add its location to your `PATH` environment variable
-1. Locate your `tensorflow` package directory (path/to/python/Libs/site-packages/tensorflow) and `cd` to it
-1. Clone the tensorflow [models](https://github.com/tensorflow/models.git) repo
 1. Run Protobuf compilation:
     ```cmd
     cd models/research